 Properly stored, homemade chicken stock will be good for 3-4 days in the refrigerator.
-If you won’t used it in that time period, stock can be frozen for up to a year in an airtight container.
+If you won’t use it in that time period, stock can be frozen for up to a year in an airtight container.

 Uses for Your Homemade Stock or Broth

 I find using homemade stock for soups gives the biggest bang for your buck.
-Of course, if you’re scheduled for a colonoscopy and have to be on clear liquid diet, it’s like drinking liquid gold!
+Of course, if you’re scheduled for a colonoscopy and have to be on a clear liquid diet, it’s like drinking liquid gold!

 This chicken stock is also great for when you’re under the weather.
 Full of nutrients, it’s still easy on the system.
 The steam from a piping hot bowl of chicken broth or stock will help open sinus passages as you inhale the wonderful aroma.
 Plus there’s some magic healing potential from homemade chicken soup which is based on broth or stock.
 Why do you think some chicken soups are called Jewish Penicillin???